kitas91/Homework_Assignement_1-/PlaidCaseStudy.md

 App makers who integrate with services like Amazon and Google expect their apps to work with a consistency impossible for a service like Plaid to even approach, says Warren Hogarth, who uses Plaid at his money manager startup, Empower.
 The problem, he says, is that Plaid remains at the mercy of the banks, which don't feel any urgency to share their customers' data with apps that aren't helping their bottom line.
 "It's a tricky place to be," he says.

 Should the banks ever band together to offer their own joint APIs, they could undercut much of Plaid's business.
 Competition is also heating up, from new startups and from holdovers such as Yodlee and Finicity, which also offer solutions for connecting to banks by API.
 One venture capitalist who has studied fintech warns that with many bank accounts concentrated with a few leading banks, it could be hard for Plaid to maintain pricing if customers focus more on cost.
 "None of these companies using Plaid are cost optimizing yet," he says.
 "What happens when they're not focused on adding tons of new customers?"

-Despite the popularity, this service appears to break two "fundamental" Internet security rules:

-* Never give credentials to a third party.
-The standard is to redirect the user to a login page on the website of the service providing the login.
-Plaid doesn’t do this, instead providing the login form on their own website.
-Even worse, Plaid allows services to embed the form in their websites (as an iframe).
-It’s not possible for casual internet users to tell the difference between this and an “unsecured” form on some random website, so this appears to be encouraging bad security practice.
-Worse still, Plaid provides a login page that looks very official, showing the bank logo and using the bank’s color scheme.
-* Never store passwords in plaintext.
-The only way for Plaid to access bank account details is with the password, and since my banking password was only required by Plaid once, they must be storing it in plaintext, or "encrypted" but convertible to plain text, so they can continue to use it to access my account.

 ## Products: